lavitrabhavsar-1991/Sydney-Housing-Market-Analysis/README.md

 | 🏢 Most Expensive Property Type | **Block of Units** at $2.9M median |
 | 📐 Highest Price/sqm | **Barangaroo** at $23K/sqm — outranks prestige harbour suburbs |

 > **Insight:** Price per sqm tells a different story to raw median price.
-Barangaroo and Surry Hills dominate on density-adjusted value — likely driven by apartment-heavy stock and premium inner-city demand.
+Barangaroo and Surry Hills dominate on density-adjusted value which is likely driven by apartment-heavy stock and premium inner-city demand.
 Kurraba Point's headline price is inflated by a small number of ultra-premium sales.

 ---